 The mechanism is plausible from a biochemistry standpoint.
 The question is whether it's clinically meaningful.

-What 6 Clinical Studies Found
+What Did 6 Clinical Studies Find?

 - Jackson et al. (2009): 689 nm laser, 40 participants.
 Result: subjects lost an average of 3.51 inches across waist, hips, and thighs combined after 2 weeks (6 treatments).
 Placebo group lost 0.684 inches.
 Statistically significant.